Earned wage advances (EWA) are a form of payday loan. Fees appear small but can pile up in hidden ways and drain low wages.

 Like traditional payday loans, EWAs are balloon-payment loans that lead to a cycle of reborrowing.
 A worker who cannot afford an expense from this week’s pay and borrows from next week’s will have a hole, triggering another loan.
 Most workers who use EWAs do so nearly every pay period – 12 to 120 times a year, with an average of 36 times.

 Some employers offer early pay for free, but most EWAs charge $1 to $2 per advance, plus $1 to $2 “expedite” fees for quick access.
 Two advances a week at $3 each could cost over $25/month – likely several hours’ wages.
 On average, workers pay over 330% APR.

 Direct- to-consumer fintech payday loans claim to pay wages but have no connection to payroll and are repaid, like other payday loans, by debiting bank accounts.
 Workers are steered into paying purportedly voluntary “tips” with hidden tricks to make not tipping difficult.
 One app adds an $11 “tip” for a $100 advance for 11 days, but displays “0% APR.”
 With a likely $4 expedite fee included, the cost is the equivalent of 498% APR.
 Repayment can also trigger overdraft or nonsufficient funds fees.
 Fake earned wage advances and other fintech payday loans that request “tips” collect them 73% of the time.

 Policymakers and employers should not endorse disguised payday loans that merely lead workers into paying to be paid, draining low wages.
 Instead:

 - Employers: Pay a living wage, offer regular work schedules, and offer early pay, if at all, for free.

-- Regulators: Treat all advances as credit, prevent fee evasions through “voluntary” payments, and supervise providers.
-At most, for employer-based EWAs only, exempt no more than $5/month from usury limits.
+- Regulators: Treat all advances as credit, apply interest rate and fee limits to all payments, including “voluntary” ones, and supervise providers.
+At most, for employer-based EWAs only, exempt no more than $5/month total from usury limits.